19hours/sg-statutes/Acts/Civil Law Act.md

 (a) where a right to the estate of any person who dies (whether before, on or after the date of commencement of section 2 of the Civil Law (Amendment) Act 2012) intestate without next-of-kin has accrued to the Government; or

-(b) where a right to the property of any person who dies (whether before, on or after the date of commencement of section 2 of the Civil Law (Amendment) Act 2012) has accrued to the Government as a result of disposal under such written law as the Minister may, by order published in the Gazette, prescribe for the purposes of this section.
+(b) where a right to the property of any person who dies (whether before, on or after the date of commencement of section 2 of the Civil Law (Amendment) Act 2012) has accrued to the Government as a result of disposal under such written law as the Minister may, by order published in theGazette, prescribe for the purposes of this section.

 (2) Where a right to any estate or property upon the death of a person as mentioned in subsection (1) has accrued to the Government, such estate, property or part thereof that is not land, or where such estate or property or part thereof is land and that land is sold, its proceeds, shall form part of the Consolidated Fund.